Finding the best online English classes for adults

 For example, when you write, some neurons in your brain send the message "move fingers" to other neurons.
 This message then travels through the nerves (which are like cables) to your fingers.

-Brain chemistry of learning
+The brain chemistry of learning

 So, the electrical signals sent from one neuron to another let you write, think, see, jump, talk, compute, and everything else.
 Each neuron can connect to up to 10,000 other neurons, so your brain has many connections that look like a dense spider web.